aeonSolutions/Aeonlabs-HomeAutomation-Distributed_indoor_lighting/README.md

 ### ideia

-The main ideia on this project is to provide a wider range of indoor light quality by using an alternative way of lighting instalation using [adressable LED](https://s.click.aliexpress.com/e/_Dkg2mch)  and also [micro LED](https://s.click.aliexpress.com/e/_DeuCeEl)  for complementing lighting of a room.
+The main ideia on this project is to provide a wider range of indoor light quality by using an alternative way of lighting instalation using [adressable LED](https://s.click.aliexpress.com/e/_Dkg2mch)  and also [micro LED](https://s.click.aliexpress.com/e/_DeuCeEl)  for complementing lighting of a room while at the same time provide ligting conditons for a better "emotional health".

 <br>